Coworking Space Etiquette: Rules to Live By

 Lifestyle

-Bright, open-plan office with employees working at desks.
+Modern office with employees working at computers in bright, open space.

 Understanding the Shared Workspace Environment